Skip to navigation Skip to content

 Mobility Allowance (MOB) customer going overseas 008-05060000

-This document outlines information which helps determine whether MOB is payable to a customer whilst they are overseas and for how long.
-It also explains the actions to be taken by the Service Officer and the customer on their departure from Australia.
+This document helps Service Officers determine whether MOB is payable to a customer while they are overseas and for how long.
+It also explains the actions Service Officers should take on the customer's departure from Australia.

 On this page: